ml-jku/UPT/SETUP_DATA.md

 - target_dataset_dir: Directory of the generated dataset
 - working_dir: A working directory for OpenFOAM (used during dataset generation)

+## Preprocess

+After generating the OpenFoam cases, we preprocess the data into torch files (with ".th" as filending) for dataloading and to convert it into fp16 precision.
+To do this we use [this](https://github.com/ml-jku/UPT/tree/main/data/transientflow/cfddataset_from_openfoam.py) script.

+`python data/transientflow/cfddataset_from_openfoam.py --src <OPENFOAM_OUTPUT_PATH> --dst <POSTPROCESSED_PATH> --num_workers 50`

+To calculate statistics for normalizing the data execute the `cfddataset_norm.py` script (this will calculate the statistics for normalization as described in Appendix B.4):

+`python data/transientflow/cfddataset_norm.py --root <POSTPROCESSED_PATH> --q 0.25 --exclude_last <NUM_VALIDATION_CASES + NUM_TEST_CASES> --num_workers 50`

 # Lagrangian